gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    in this case the record size limit extension for DTLS according to
    {{RFC8449}} MUST be used and the negotiated record size SHALL be communicated to DTLS/SCTP.
-The maximum record size SHALL be the same during the lifetime of the Association, i.e. renegotiated to the same value in all subsequent DTLS connections.
+The maximum record size SHALL be the same during the lifetime of the Association, i.e., renegotiated to the same value in all subsequent DTLS connections.

    The DTLS/SCTP implementation is expected to behave very similar to